-GCSE French
+French

-You will be adding an international dimension to your GCSE subjects by studying GCSE French.
-You will develop your knowledge and understanding of the language including learning vocabulary and grammar rules as well as gaining more cultural knowledge of French-speaking countries.
-You will also develop better memory and literacy skills and improve your ability to understand spoken and written French as well as being able to communicate effectively in speaking and writing.
+Add an international dimension to your GCSE subjects by studying GCSE French.
+Develop your knowledge and understanding of the language including learning vocabulary and grammar rules.
+Gain more cultural knowledge of French-speaking countries.
+Develop better memory and literacy skills and improve your ability to understand spoken and written French as well as being able to communicate effectively in speaking and writing.
 During the GCSE course, you will be able to develop and practise valuable, transferable skills for the future and, as a result, make yourself more employable as well as widening your choice of future opportunities.
 French can only be chosen if studied in Year 9.